 What community partnerships do you have?

 While being based in the Presbyterian Church (U.S.A.), our ecumenical and community partnerships are important to us.
 In particular we have particular affinity with Trinity Lutheran Lower East Side Parish, St. Lydia's Dinner Church, and our friends at Congregation Beth Simchat Torah, which is where we are housed.
-We are seeking more partnerships with other congregations and are in discernment about this presently.
+We are seeking more partnerships with other congregations.
 In addition, we are proud to be a member of More Light Presbyterians, an organization that works toward the full participation of LGBTQ people in the life, ministry and witness of the Presbyterian Church (USA) – and in society.

 Are you connected to a denomination?